Epson EpiqVision Ultra LS800 4k Pro-UHD Short Throw Laser Projector Hands-On Review

 Putting It To Use

 The LS800 doesn’t have a rear port section like most projectors.
 Rather, the service is behind a right-side panel.
 You should remove the panel by moving the latch on the bottom area (see the photo above) and not by forcing it from the top.
 The latch will pop the side panel right off.
-The side includes the focus lever, HDMI ports, optical, micro USB, USB, and headphones minijack port.
+The side of the unit includes the focus lever, HDMI ports, optical, micro USB, USB, and headphones minijack port.

 It’s best to set up the LS800 on a media console or hanging position first.
 Then, use the Epson image template to project an image on the wall where the screen should be (that’s assuming you will use a 100″ or 120″ Silverflex screen).
 Be sure the projected image is where you want it before permanently mounting the projector.
 We found using a bit of painter’s tape on a media console to “lock-in” the positioning helps in the long run.